 John Macdonald of Glencoe is a tune composed prior to World War 1.
 It’s a tune all pipers enjoy playing and is a great tune to play for this part of the day.
 Like the Highland Wedding it’s also a competition pipe march, one I have played frequently in solo competitions and in the Grade I World Pipe Band Championships.

-Playing the Married Couple to the Top Table
+Bride and Groom to the Top Table